-An AGV manufacturer checklist is an essential tool to understanding the requirements for an industry looking to include AGV systems into their assembly, manufacturing, and MRO facilities.
-When searching for the right manufacturer for your material handling needs where an automated guided vehicle is concerned you should look first at your own facility, how it operates and the number of work cells a product must go through in order to complete your project.
+An AGV manufacturer checklist is an essential tool for understanding the requirements of an industry looking to include AGV systems in their assembly, manufacturing, and MRO facilities.
+When searching for the right manufacturer for your material handling needs where an automated guided vehicle is concerned, you should look first at your own facility, how it operates and the number of work cells a product must go through in order to complete your project.

 Heavy-duty AGVs for assembly operations are very different from AGVs managing order picking in a warehouse.
 The former are usually much smaller and do not include custom tooling.
 They also have a much lower capacity rating where a heavy-duty AGV system can carry loads upwards of 100,000 lbs.

 Safety: AGVs are automatic guided vehicles which operate on a pre-programmed route.
 The programming can be as simple or as complicated as a facility’s needs dictate.
 Due to their automated motion through a facility, AGVs require multiple safety features such as motion sensors, cameras, audible alarms, flashing lights and other essential safety features to ensure the safety of personnel and products.

 IIoT 4.0: The Industrial Internet of Things is a system that allows the AGV to communicate with the operations manager in a way that offers intel and data on the individual units as they run through their pre-programmed route.
 It also sends alerts if something isn’t working at top efficiency and when planned maintenance should take place.
 This reduces downtime in a facility, improving efficiency.